 MSF is responsible for travel and accommodations for the PPD course.
 For the Health assistance in humanitarian crisis course in Stockholm, the individual staffer is responsible for travel and living expenses.

 After your mission

-After your first mission, you have knowledge and experience that is very valuable in the field and we would like you to go out again.
-With experience, you can also get coordination posts with greater responsibility, something that is important for us in order to maintain the quality help we can offer people in need.
+After your first assignment, you have knowledge and experience that is very valuable and we would like you to take on more assignments.
+With experience, you can also get coordination posts with greater responsibility, something that is important for us in order to maintain the quality of our operations.

 Read more about the professionals we recruit, what tasks exist and what we require of different professional groups.